Appeals

 Appeals received after this date will not be heard in May, unless the Clerk to the Appeals Panel considers that there is an exceptional and unavoidable reason why the appeal is late, and the appeal is received in time for all parties to give proper consideration to all documents.
 Any other late appeals will be heard later in the year.

-Appeals lodged on time for Year 7 2024 will be heard on the dates below:
+Appeals lodged on time for Year 7 2025 will be heard via an online platform, on the dates below:

-Stage One grouped hearing for the school’s case: Monday 20 May, 1.30pm to 3.30pm, online.
+Stage One grouped hearing for the school’s case: Monday 19 May from 1:00pm to 3:30pm.
 All appellants will receive an invitation to this well in advance of the meeting.

-Stage Two Individual Parents’ Cases will be heard online from Tuesday 21 May to Friday 24 May.
+Stage Two Individual Parents’ Cases will be heard from Tuesday 20 May to Friday 23 May 2025.

 You will receive an invitation to your individual hearing.
 This is in addition to the Stage One grouped hearing.

-Late Year 7 appeals will be heard on or around Tuesday 18 June.
+Late Year 7 appeals will be heard in the week beginning Monday 16 June 2025.
 Appeals lodged after 15 May 2024 may not be heard until September 2024.

 Reception Appeals